 6. You sometimes(okay, most times) boss over your siblings – after all, you’re the eldest child

 Okay, okay… You ALWAYS boss over your siblings.

 You have no qualms about telling them harmless lies, like, if they hog the PlayStation remote for too long their hands can stay that way forever so they need to share more frequently.

-7. You are the receiver of lots of attention from the elders in the family
+7. You, as the eldest child, are the receiver of lots of attention from the elders in the family

 When you’re younger, everyone showers you with love since you’re the first, maybe even the first in the family.
 And that love stays constant when you’re all grown up.